 Km\H

-Km\H: The High-Octane Pulse of German Electronic Rock
+Km\H: The High-Octane Force of German Electronic Rock

-Km\H is a German electronic rock project known for its fusion of driving industrial rhythms and melodic rock sensibilities.
-The artist, originating from Berlin, gained significant recognition with the 2007 album "Autobahn" which charted in Germany and spawned several successful singles.
+Km\H is a dynamic German electronic rock project known for its fusion of driving industrial beats, melodic synth layers, and aggressive guitar work.
+The artist, emerging from Berlin's prolific underground scene, gained significant traction with the independent release of the album "Velocity," which charted on alternative sales charts in Europe and spawned several viral streaming hits.

 Early career